NORC at the University of Chicago is seeking a talented Survey Director to support the Public Health Research Department.

 NORC research on health-related issues is conducted with the goals of informing public and policy makers and improving Americans' quality of life.
 Health research has been an important component of NORC’s work since its earliest years and is today the largest business area in the company.

 Health research is conducted within four research departments: Health Sciences, Health Care Evaluation, Health Care Programs, and Public Health, each led by closely collaborating Department Heads.
 Each health department delivers research and policy analysis, large and small-scale survey data collection, program evaluation, qualitative research, methodological research, and technical assistance to its clients which include the federal government, foundations, and commercial sector clients.
-NORC’s Public Health research department also delivers communication planning, product message development and testing, partnership development and outreach, and campaign implementation and evaluation design.
+Additionally, NORC’s Public Health research department boasts a talented and growing group of health communication experts that delivers communication planning, product message development and testing, partnership development and outreach, and campaign implementation and evaluation design.

 The NORC health communication practice combines a focus on both public health and health care with a commitment to the development of culturally-sensitive, scientifically-based programs that make full use of web and new media in addition to more traditional communication channels.